Jugulaire/Jugulaire.github.io/_posts/2018-03-03-rickdiculously-easy.md

 RickSanchez
 ```

-On test si on à des droits sudo :
+On test si on a des droits sudo :

 ```bash
 [RickSanchez@localhost Summer]$ sudo -l